'Historic' snow blankets parts of Midwest, disrupts travel - WTMJ

 “We haven’t had this much snow in quite a few years,” Adamson said.

-A section of eastbound Interstate 80 closed in central Nebraska Monday afternoon following a crash.
-And Missouri officials urged drivers not to travel on Interstates 29 and 35 in northwest Missouri into Iowa.
-The agency said most roads in the area were covered with snow.

-”If northern Missouri or Iowa are part of your travel plan, please reroute or find a warm, safe place to wait out the storm,” the Missouri Transportation Department said.

-In the South, a tornado touched down in an Alabama city north of Birmingham, damaging businesses and homes and toppling power lines and trees.
-Damage is being evaluated to determine the tornado’s strength, which hit the Fultondale area of Jefferson County late Monday night, the National Weather Service in Birmingham said.
-Injuries ranging from minor to severe have been reported and search and rescue efforts are ongoing, said James Coker, the director of the Jefferson County Emergency Management Agency.
+In the South, a tornado touched down in an Alabama city north of Birmingham, leaving one person dead after a tree fell on a home.
+The tornado hit the Fultondale area of Jefferson County late Monday night, and other homes were damaged along with businesses.

-A tornado watch has been lifted in Jefferson County while nearby areas including Clanton and western Georgia are still being monitored.

-In the Southwest, a storm was forecast to bring gusts and snowfall into Tuesday, the weather service said.
-Over the weekend, more than a foot of snow fell in Southern California’s mountains, making driving conditions hazardous.
+Over the weekend, more than a foot of snow fell in Southern California’s mountains.
 Interstate 5 was shut down Monday in the Tejon Pass between Los Angeles and the San Joaquin Valley.
 Wind, snow and ice also forced the closure of State Route 58 through the Tehachapi Pass.

 Until recently, California had been experiencing significantly dry weather accompanied by relentless wildfires.
 A band of clouds suggested more rain could fall Tuesday in areas north and south of San Francisco Bay, bringing the threat of possible flash floods and landslides in areas scarred by the fires.